 What kind of ‘lore’ did you mean naming the album with such a title?

 The lyrical themes in Lore revolve around the idea that humans have created an extensive and quite fascinating volume of mythology and folklore to explain our existence on this planet.
 A lot of the songs muse on the reasons for us being here and the way we cope with the big questions about the meaning of life.

-“Lore” shows development of Elder in something new as you saturated its musical body with new elements.
-Did it make “Lore” record session different considering previous one?
+Lore shows development of Elder into something new as you saturated its musical body with new elements.

 The recording of Lore was quite straightforward, as were the sessions for our previous records.
 Perhaps things were even more focused this time as there were only 4 days booked to record the entire album, so the pressure was pretty heavy to stay on track and get the best results out of our little time.
 I recorded 3 of the 5 songs entirely by myself, so that was a difficult task for sure and a few ideas didn’t pan out the way I had intended, so there had to be some quick revision.
 All of that adds an element of spontaneity to the recording that we cherish.

-Do you have any songs that were left from last record session?
+Do you have any songs that were left from the last recording session?
 Or are all things you wrote on this album?